 As of now, Johnson & Johnson states that 2 trial participants had severe allergic reactions after receipt of their vaccine.

-WA COVID Vaccine Finder (CovidWA.com) is a volunteer-driven effort to help Washingtonians find appointments for the COVID-19 vaccine.
+Another resource is WA COVID Vaccine Finder (CovidWA.com) which is a volunteer-driven effort to help Washingtonians find appointments for the COVID-19 vaccine.

 Click here to learn more about from WA DOH showing videos about the vaccines and list of frequently asked questions.

 Interested in volunteering in COVID-19 Community Vaccination efforts?
 The mass vaccination sites scheduled through this registration page are a partnership between the City of Seattle, Swedish and UW.